JeffersonLab/clas12alignment/dc/README.md

 ### Prerequisites:
 * Software:
-  * A Linux or Mac computer (anyone ever tried on Windows?)
+  * A Linux or Mac computer
   * Java Development Kit 11 or newer
   * maven
 * Data: